wilsonh0/tp/docs/UserGuide.md

 <panel type="seamless" header="### Deleting an employee: `delete`{.properties}" expanded no-close no-switch>

 ##### Deletes the specified person from the HR Nexus system.

+**Compulsory Parameters (Should neither be blank nor only contain spaces, if not error will be shown):**
+- `INDEX` refers to the target employee's position in the currently displayed list.
+It should be a non-zero unsigned integer(e.g., `1`).
+- All parameters are compulsory and an error message will be shown if any of the parameters is not provided.

 **Format:**
 ```properties